moudekarvivek/SCM2_JavaProject/README.md

-This is a Smart Contact Manager  (Java Spring Boot) Project
+This is a Smart Contact Manager  (Java Spring Boot) Application